aimclub/iOpt/docs/source/examples.rst

      - 0.0591
      - 3144

-Each experiment was run under identical conditions using parallel computing.
-The results of the experiments show that even with a limit of 500 iterations, the iOpt framework found a better combination of hyperparameters than when searching on a uniform grid of 50 by 50 points, and as a result, in fewer calls to the objective function.
+Each experiment was run under identical conditions using parallel computing system.
+The results of the experiments show that even with a limit of 500 iterations, the iOpt framework found a better combination of hyperparameters than when searching on a uniform grid of 50 by 50 points.
+This results in fewer calls to the objective function calculation.
 The figure shows a graph of the objective function when the optimization process is limited to 500 iterations.

 .. figure:: images/iter500_1.PNG
     :width: 500